Evening Lectures

 May 23, 2019: CANCELLED due to presenter illness

-June 5, 2019: Hank Cramer, “FIRST IN: Green Berets In Vietnam, 1957” (recorded; click to visit our Facebook page for video)
+June 5, 2019: Hank Cramer, “FIRST IN: Green Berets In Vietnam, 1957” (click for YouTube video)

 September 26, 2019: Feliks Banel, “Storm Warning: Historic Weather in the Evergreen State”

-October 10, 2019: Nick Zentner, “Plant Fossils of the Pacific Northwest”
+October 10, 2019: Nick Zentner, “Plant Fossils of the Pacific Northwest” (click for YouTube video)

 October 24, 2019: Harriet Baskas, “Washington on Wheels: Odd and Innovative Transportation Ideas from the Pacific Northwest”